zhengbaodi/vdnd/packages/v3/docs/en/instance.md

 # Introduction

+> To better understand the content of this chapter, please first read the API#Components chapter in the [README](../../README.md).

 We can customize details of the drag and drop interaction by **DndInstance** that also provides some helpful methods.

 Vdnd provides three functions to create **DndInstance**: `useNativeDnd`, `useMouseDnd` and `useTouchDnd`, they are used for `NativeDnd`, `MouseDnd` and `TouchDnd` respectively.
 In addition, `useDnd` is also provided, it distinguishs type of created instance by the `type` option.